My Neighbour Totoro (play): Background

 According to Morton-Smith, rehearsals began without the script, with it only being taken into the rehearsal room on the second week.
 Casting of the children were done using adult actors, with Johnny Oleksinski writing in the New York Post that he believed it was due to the need to create Miyazaki's effect of "anime-style young people": child actors would not have been able to capture the same nuances in character.
 However, Nick Curtis of the Evening Standard wrote that it meant that the "tropes of child acting [were] thoroughly overworked".
 Furuhata's portrayal of Kanta received mixed reviews, with Oleksinski calling his performance "tender" and hilarious and Quentin Letts of The Sunday Times writing it was "delightful [and] quirky"; Curtis said that it was a "parody of awkwardness".

 The play makes extensive use of puppets, with puppetmaster Basil Twist saying that "Totoro must be that you want to touch him, that you want to fall asleep on his belly".
 In particular, the Japanese producers strongly advocated for the use of human puppeteers instead of machines: the product was a new "wind spirit" style of puppetry.
 Prototypes were created in San Francisco by Twist, who brought them to London for further work with consultants and McDermott.
-The prototypes were then sent to Los Angeles for detailed crafting of the small parts and materials.
+The prototypes were then sent to Jim Henson's Creature Shop in Los Angeles for detailed crafting of the small parts and materials.

 The set was created out of steel base, with an oak veneer, and used shou sugi ban to treat some of the house's wood surfaces.
 Saying that "there's nothing less Japanese" than having plastic leaves to represent the forest, production designer Tom Pye used wood liberally, using two-dimensional layers instead of using three-dimensional props.

+Productions

+London (2022-2024)

-On 19 May 2022, the production broke the Barbican's box-office record for ticket sales in one day, previously held by the 2015 production of Hamlet starring Benedict Cumberbatch.
-It premiered at the Barbican Centre, London, from 8 October, with an official press night on 18 October and running until 21 January 2023.
+On 19 May 2022, the production broke the Barbican Centre, London's box-office record for ticket sales in one day, previously held by the 2015 production of Hamlet starring Benedict Cumberbatch.
+It premiered at the Barbican previewing from 8 October, with an official press night on 18 October and running until 21 January 2023.

+On 30 March 2023, the production returned to the Barbican for another season, running from 21 November 2023 to 23 March 2024.

+West End (2025)

+The production transferred to London's West End for a 34-week run on 8 March 2025 at Gillian Lynne Theatre, which was later extended to March 2026.
+Casting was announced on 15 January 2025.